alexfernandez/deployment/README.md

 Ideally you should start your deployment server when your system starts up.

 Ubuntu: in samples/upstart-deployment-server.conf you have a sample Upstart task to start your deployment server running and keep it running.
+The relevant lines are quoted here:

+    cd $DEPLOYMENT_DIR
+    exec sudo -u ubuntu "deployment-server --dir . --token ke8mqs3ahdhul3kr

+A constant token is used to have a predictable URL to access.

 ### API